typesense/typesense-website/docs-site/content/0.22.1/api/collections.md

 To simplify traversing the data in the results, you might want to send both the flattened and unflattened version of the nested fields into Typesense, and only set the flattened keys as indexed in the collection's schema and use them for search/filtering/faceting.
 At display time when parsing the results, you can then use the nested version.

+#### Indexing Dates

+Dates need to be converted into [Unix timestamps](https://en.wikipedia.org/wiki/Unix_time) and stored as `int64` fields in Typesense.
+Most languages have libraries that help do this conversion for you.

+You'll then be able to use numerical operators like `<`, `>`, etc to filter records that are before or after or between dates.

 ## Retrieve a collection
 Retrieve the details of a collection, given its name.